 10.4 - December 2017

-We have leaks that Apple is in fact going to stop it’s pro app Authorized Training program.
-This was posted by Apple at a sales and trainer web site, that many of us trainers are now unable to log into suddenly.
+We have leaks that Apple is in fact going to stop its pro app Authorized Training program.
+This was posted by Apple at a sales and trainer web site, that many of us trainers are now unable to log into.

 There never was a Compressor training (which always baffled me) and Motion 5 authorized training was canceled some time ago (it was never really good quality training, nor popular).
-What is significant about this, is that there’s no training for new versions announced yet.
-Apple has ALWAYS keep older version training around for a long time, until the new training came out, before retiring them.
-And the new trainings always lagged months behind the release of significant new app versions.
-So the argument that this only hints at a major upgrade coming out, I simply don’t buy that, it is not how Apple has worked to date with authorized trainings.
+What is significant about this, is that there’s no training for new versions announced at this time.
+Historically Apple has ALWAYS keep older version training around for a long time, until the new training came out, before retiring them.
+The new trainings always lagged months behind the release of significant new app version upgrades.
+So the argument that this only hints at a major upgrade coming out, maybe.
+Could it be that 10.5 is a huge update and will be released June 24th, just with no training program?

-Plus I got this and similar messages from folks I know at more than one AATC, sent to them by their Apple reps, so this is leaked and not a publicly confirmed, and paraphrased combining three statements into one:
+Plus I got this and similar messages from folks I know at more than one AATC, sent to them by their Apple reps, so this is leaked, not a publicly confirmed, and paraphrased combining three statements into one:

-"...we are discontinuing the Pro Apps certification course and exams.
-Our HQ is also shutting down the AATCE Program globally..."
+"...we are discontinuing the Pro Apps certification courses and exams.
+We are also shutting down the Program globally..."

 Thus, I firmly believe that Apple’s pro app training program is being EOL’d.
-By why be so secretive about it?
+But why is Apple be so secretive about it?
 We’ve seen the devastation caused by unexpectedly pulling the plug on something without warning.
 Will Apple not learn from its own history?
 I sure miss Steve Jobs right now.
 And let’s remember that…

 Blackmagic and Adobe have very successful, very active training programs.
-Run by former Apple training programs folks now, also.
+Run in part by former Apple training program folks, BTW.
 So the argument that YouTube has killed authorized training simply isn’t true.
 Ripple Training probably owns critical mass of the Apple pro app training market, and YouTube has not killed them off yet.
-Others like macProVideo and Linda.com and Udemy and the like have TONS of self-proclaimed experts making video training for Final Cut and Motion and Logic, but from what I’ve gathered, they’re not selling nearly as well as Ripple Training.
-Nor do they have the quality and marketing of Ripple.
+Others like macProVideo and Linda.com and Udemy and the like combined have tons of self-proclaimed experts making video training for Final Cut and Motion and Logic, but from what I’ve gathered, they’re not selling nearly as well as Ripple Training.
+Nor do they have the product quality and marketing of Ripple.
 My feeling is Apple is just handing the reins over to Ripple Training and not wanting to deal with it any longer.
 I also suspect Apple helps Ripple stay on top of the game in some manner, and good for them, I love the guys at Ripple.
 Best quality training on the market today!
 Which does not negate in any way my personal findings over the past year and a half that…

-6 - Most Jobs Demand Premiere Pro and Media Composer.
+Most Jobs Demand Premiere Pro And Some Media Composer

 Here is where my fellow trainers and Final Cut fan-boys are going to blow a gasket.
 But let me state my case fairly.
 About a year and a half ago I had a family to support, and the company I worked with cut back hours, and I needed solid work, with health insurance and the works.
 I began registering on every job site I could, speaking with every contact I had, it was an exhaustive job search.
 I look all over the US for a post-production or production job that required, or even allowed me to work with Final Cut Pro X. I literally looked at thousands of job postings from major corporations to small, indie production facilities.
 I can count on one hand how many of them asked for, or simply allowed FCPX to be used.
 You can argue an editor should know all the tools and be flexible, and I’d agree.
 That’s not the point here.
-The point is, FCPX from my personal research and combing through thousands and thousands of jobs over the past year and a half shows that FCPX has very little professional market demand or acceptance.
+The point is that my personal research and combing through thousands and thousands of jobs over the past year and a half shows that FCPX has very little professional market demand or acceptance.
 I’ve found on realistic, solid evidence to contradict this.
 And it makes me very sad.
 But why is this the case?
 I place part of the blame in the fact that…